 The robust mobile app further amplifies the user experience.

 It could do with some much-needed updates and optimizations.

-Many features seem incomplete or half-developed warranting that they either be removed or at least fleshed out to an adequate degree.
+Many features seem incomplete or half-developed, meaning they either be removed or at least fleshed out to an adequate degree.

 Price -3/5 Stars

-The pricing options range from affordable to relatively pricey, but the main drawback is really how the plans are packaged and not what they end up costing.
+The pricing options range from affordable to relatively pricey, but the main drawback is how the plans are packaged and not what they cost.

 Overall – 4/5 Stars